-Like an assert stastement, a JML assume statement may be used in the body of a method.
+Like an assert statement, a JML assume statement may be used in the body of a method.
 The effect of an assume statement is to instruct the verification engine to assume, without proof, that the given predicate is true.
 Such statements can be used to introduce facts that are too difficult for the proof engine to prove.
 They can also be used to temporarily summarize the effect of preceding code for the purpose of attempting to prove later code; then one goes back later to work with the preceding code until the assumption is successfully proven and the assume statement can be removed.

 For example, consider the following code: